srikanth-mokkapati/modern-pluto/src/pages/index.md

         url: blog/index.html
         style: button
 seo:
-  title: Srikanth Mokkapati - Blog
+  title: CafeteriaTalk - Personal Blog
   description: >-
     This is a Personal Blog of Srikanth Mokkapati.
 Find More on Technolgy, Software and Personal Finance